 Will Home Insurance cost more for an older home?

-A lot of factors go into premiums for Home Insurance, and although age does account for one of these factors, it’s not the main one.
+Many factors go into premiums for Home Insurance, and although age does account for one of these factors, it’s not the main one.
 The good news is- there is no penalty for having an older home.

-Well that’s good to hear!
+Well, that’s good to hear!
 When purchasing insurance for older homes, do you come to visit the home?